How to Create a Project Communication Plan

 There is no shortage of collaborative tools.
 As such, you’ll need to pick the right tools for the task and ensure everyone is using the same platforms.

-- Emails for announcements and important decisions rather than back and forth conversations.
+• Emails for announcements and important decisions rather than back-and-forth conversations.

-- Team calendars when scheduling a meeting.
+• Team calendars when scheduling team meetings.

 Aim for clarity in written communications.
 In some cases, this means writing a longer email or message with more detail than usual.